schrht/Cloud_Test/test_suites/RHEL7-00001/readme.txt

-This "case" is used to upload the test scripts to a new instance (or a specified instance) and do basic tests.
+This "case" is used to do the sanity check for am AMI.